shahdeep1908-tech/shopee-adblast/README.md

 # AdBlast Scraper

 ## Overview
-The Shopee AdBlast Scraper is a Python project designed to scrape product advertisements and open multiple ad links simultaneously in multiple tabs.
+The Bukalapak AdBlast Scraper is a Python project designed to scrape product advertisements and open multiple ad links simultaneously in multiple tabs.

 ## Scope
-The project aims to automate the process of scraping product advertisements and opening multiple ad links in tabs, simulating high-volume user engagement.
+The project aims to automate the process of scraping product advertisements and opening ad links multiple times, simulating high-volume user engagement.
 Key tasks include:

 Scraping product advertisements from specified sources.
-Opening each ad link in multiple tabs simultaneously (e.g., 50-100 tabs per link).
+Opening each ad link multiple times.

 ## Prerequisites
 Before setting up the project, ensure you have the following prerequisites installed on your system: